anrayliu/pyvidplayer2/README.md

 # Features

-- Integrates easily with Pygame, PygameCE, Pyglet, Tkinter, PySide6, PyQT6, Raylib, or wxPython
+- Drop-in integration with only 4 lines of code
-- Full audio support
+- Lean and modular dependencies
-- Lean and modular
+- Comprehensive audio, video, and subtitle control
-- Supports subtitle files
+- Supports almost any codec and container
 - Stream videos from Youtube
 - Frame-by-frame iteration and inspection
 - Built-in video player GUI